-Because of its age, Igloo 753 is assumed to contain toxic substances such as asbestos-containing materials (ACMs), lead-based paint (LBP), and polychlorinated biphenyls (PCBs).
-Prior to renovation, surveys for these substances would be completed, as necessary, by a certified contractor and appropriate measure would be taken to reduce the potential exposure to, and release of, toxic substances during any required substance removal activities.
-All ACM-, LBP, and PCB-contaminated debris would be disposed of at a USEPA-approved landfill.
-Long-term, negligible, beneficial impacts would result from the reduced potential for future human exposure to and reduced amounts of ACMs, LBP, and PCBs to maintain at Kirtland AFB.
+Because of its age, Igloo 753 is anticipated to contain toxic substances such as asbestoscontaining materials (ACMs), lead-based paint (LBP), and polychlorinated biphenyls (PCBs).
+Prior to renovation, surveys for these substances would be completed, as necessary, by a certified contractor and appropriate measures would be taken to reduce the potential exposure to, and release of, toxic substances during any required substance removal activities.
+All ACM-, LBP-, and PCB-contaminated debris would be disposed of at a USEPA-approved landfill.
+Longterm, negligible, beneficial impacts would result from the reduced potential for future human exposure to and reduced amounts of ACMs, LBP, and PCBs to maintain at Kirtland AFB.